-STEP SIX (option b): Assign Re-Registration Process to Appropriate Org Type(s)
+STEP SIX (Existing Organizations): Assign Re-Registration Process to Appropriate Org Type(s)

 Be sure to assign your re-registrations to the correct organization types, excluding the “New Organizations” organizations type.
 Assigning the registration to the appropriate type ensures the correct position and roster requirements are requested.